The “Branch Offices" tab is located in Applicant Management under the settings (system navigation):

 - Application without login

 - If you activate the option "Application without login", applicants will not be asked to enter an email address and password.
 The corresponding fields will automatically be hidden when this option is activated.
 Please note that in this case, applicants will also be unable to log in to upload additional documents for their applications, for example.
 However, this access can be provided later in the process.
 Please also note that multiple applications from the same person will lose their connection, and will be displayed in the application documents under "Other applications with same email address or same name".
+Similarly, it is not possible to use the job alert subscription function when Application without login is activated.

 - Please configure the Welcome email accordingly when activating the "Application without login" option.